depeperwinkel

 Thyme (thimari)

-Thyme is a classic in Mediterranean cuisine and a must in French cuisine.
-It is a versatile herb that goes well in vegetable dishes, with grilled fish and grilled meat, but is also used in refined dishes, often in combination with other herbs such as rosemary, sage, bay leaf and oregano.
+Thyme is a classic in Mediterranean cuisine and a must-have in French cuisine.
+It's a versatile herb that complements vegetable dishes, grilled fish, and grilled meat, but is also used in refined dishes, often combined with other herbs like rosemary, sage, bay leaf, and oregano.

-Thyme is the name of the common thyme (Thymus vulgaris) and the genus to which this plant belongs.
-It is a woody herb, with fine leaves that smell and taste very aromatic.
-The main fragrant substance is thymol, named after the plant, a substance that also occurs in oregano, for example.
+Thyme is the name for the common thyme (Thymus vulgaris) and the genus to which it belongs.
+It is a woody herb with fine leaves that smell and taste very aromatic.
+The main aromatic substance is thymol, named after the plant, a substance also found in oregano, for example.

-The name thymus is said to have been given to the plant by the ancient Greeks in the sense of the word 'to smoke out', referring to the use of thyme as incense.
+The name thymus is said to have been given to the plant by the ancient Greeks in the sense of 'to smoke out', referring to the use of thyme as incense.

-Thyme is a labiate and related to herbs such as basil, oregano and marjoram.
-It is one of the many herbs that grow naturally on the island of Crete and colour the slopes pink in summer, when the herb carpets are in full bloom.
-Our thyme grows wild on the island of Crete in the area of Mount Ida.
+Thyme is a labiate and related to herbs like basil, oregano, and marjoram.
+It's one of the many herbs that grow naturally on the island of Crete, turning the slopes pink in summer when the herbaceous carpets are in full bloom.
+Our thyme grows wild on the island of Crete near Mount Ida.

-Thyme, like basil, is generally available fresh, as a pot or border plant, but also in the form of freshly picked sprigs.
-Thyme dries well, with the advantage that the leaves keep longer and the flavour becomes more concentrated.
-The disadvantage of concentration is that dried thyme is better not used in delicate fish dishes, in which case fresh thyme is by far the better choice.
-But with grilled fish and grilled meat, you should still choose dried thyme.
+Like basil, thyme is commonly available fresh, as a potted or border plant, or as freshly picked sprigs.
+Thyme dries well, with the advantage of preserving the leaves longer and concentrating the flavor.
+The downside of concentrating thyme is that dried thyme is best avoided in delicate fish dishes; in those cases, fresh thyme is by far the preferred choice.
+However, with grilled fish and meat, dried thyme is preferable.

 Smell and taste

-The taste and smell of thyme is generally experienced as 'warm', but thyme also tastes sharp.
-Use thyme in the southern Italian kitchen for sauces with pasta and vegetable dishes, such as dishes with tomatoes and roasted or baked potatoes.
-In the Italian kitchen, thyme is often combined with sage and rosemary.
-With these three, you can make a great marinade for beef (with olive oil and a good pepper of course).
+The taste and aroma of thyme are generally perceived as "warm," but thyme also has a sharp flavor.
+Use thyme in southern Italian cuisine for sauces with pasta and vegetable dishes, such as dishes with tomatoes and roasted or baked potatoes.
+In Italian cuisine, thyme is often combined with sage and rosemary.
+With these three, you can make a wonderful marinade for beef, for example (with olive oil and a good amount of salt).

 Usage